 How does two-beam acceleration work?

-An intense beam of electrons is accelerated to a comparatively low energy (2.4 GeV) using conventional klystrons.
+An intense beam of electrons is accelerated to a comparatively low energy (2.4 GeV for stage 3) using conventional klystrons.
 This ‚Äėdrive beam‚Äô is injected into a series of Power Extraction and Transfer Structures (PETS), which decelerate the dense beam and extract its energy.
 This energy is fed via an RF field in a waveguide to a second beam, which is much less intense.
 Since there are far fewer particles in this ‚Äėmain beam‚Äô, each one is accelerated to higher energy.

 Why a two-beam scheme ?